-We are an affiliate of the Autism Society of America.
-Founded in 1986 by Leah Devulder, a divorced mom with a newly diagnosed son.
+Our local organization is one of the many affiliates in the Autism Society of America.
+Our local chapter was founded in 1986 by Leah Devulder, a divorced mom with a newly diagnosed son.
 After attending the closest conference she could find on autism, in Long Beach, she was convinced that she needed to help the parents in her area.
 She formed the Desert Communities Chapter of the Autism Society of America which included all of San Bernardino and Riverside counties.
 She formed the chapter with 9 people and her dog as the original 10 members.
 In 1987, the name was changed to the Autism Society of America – Inland Empire Chapter, and changed again in 2009 to the Autism Society Inland Empire, Inc.

 Our affiliate is a non-profit, 501(c)3 organization which continues to be an all-volunteer, grassroots, organization.
 We serve as the voice and resource of the Inland Empire.
 We serve individuals with ASD, parents, relatives, friends, advocates, educators and other professionals throughout the Inland Empire.